dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 shared libraries in the first place).
-Once the new package is published, *any* Arch Linux user who installs it will get the latest version of `libanswer.so` in their system, and all the programs that were linked with it will use the latest version - this is especially important if the new version contains a security bug fix for instance.
+Once the new package is published, *any* Arch Linux user who installs it will get the latest version of `libanswer.so` in their system, and all the programs that were linked against it will use the latest version - this is especially important if the new version contains a security bug fix for instance.